featanonymiccv2023/FeatEnHancer/README.md

 * Models for other downstream tasks such as Semantic Segmentation and Video Object Detection are based on other frameworks.
 Therefore, a unified repository will be released after the publication of this work.

-### ExDark
+### Dark Object Detection on ExDark

-Create a new folder named "exdark" in the "data" folder.
+* Create a new folder named "exdark" in the "data" folder.

-Download the [ExDark](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset) dataset and copy the images into "data/exdark/".
+* Download the [ExDark](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset) dataset and copy the images into "data/exdark/".

-Download the coco [pre-trained-weights](https://drive.google.com/file/d/1Epx1e7Xg9XQYsGmocBMlBHvZq5MtR4kr/view) and place it in the "checkpoint/" folder.
+* For training, download the coco [pre-trained-weights](https://drive.google.com/file/d/1Epx1e7Xg9XQYsGmocBMlBHvZq5MtR4kr/view) and place it in the "checkpoint/" folder.
+These weights are provided by the [Featurized Query R-CNN](https://github.com/hustvl/Featurized-QueryRCNN).

-Download the [exdark-checkpoint](https://drive.google.com/file/d/1W1sZZLCv6LroA6WTaitPxOHT1caSwGko/view) file and place it in the "checkpoint/" folder.
+* For evaluation, download the [exdark-checkpoint](https://drive.google.com/file/d/1W1sZZLCv6LroA6WTaitPxOHT1caSwGko/view) file and place it in the "checkpoint/" folder.

 Run the exdark training script as below